YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 This project uses a novel **deep-learning** approach through a **transfer learning** method to predict consumption.
 Transfer learning is a technique that involves using a **pre-trained model** as a starting point for a new task.
 The pre-trained model has already learned to recognize many different features and can be used as a starting point for training a new model on a related task.
 It involves leveraging knowledge gained from one task to be repurposed for a different but related task.
 In this particular case, we are using nighttime light as a proxy for socioeconomic indicators.

+**pre-trained model**
+- It reduces computation costs
+- It reduce carbon footprint
+- It allows to use state-of-the-art models without having to train one from scratch

 Our objectives are:

  1) Predict the **probability class** of a given **satellite image** and assign the appropriate nightlight bin category